gigagrug/schema/docs/index.md

 hero:
   name: "Schema"
-  tagline: A language agnostic CLI tool for working with the database
+  tagline: A CLI tool for working with the database

   actions:
     - theme: brand